 Water is needed to maintain the health of all the cells in the body, maintain the proper liquidity of the bloodstream, regulate body temperature, moisten mucus membranes, lubricate joints, aid digestion, and carry oxygen to the cells.

-Water might be the most important stimulus for both weight loss and keeping weight off.
+Water and the Bariatric Patienater might be the most important stimulus for both weight loss and keeping weight off.
 Water is an appetite suppressant and helps to metabolize stored fat.

 The kidneys do not function properly without enough water.
 Should this occur, the liver compensates for the compromised kidneys.
 Among other duties, the liver metabolizes stored fat into energy.
 If the liver is sharing the workload of the kidneys, it metabolizes less fat and weight loss ceases.